 [HISTORY: Adopted by the Board of Commissioners of the Township of Long Beach 6-19-1998 by Ord.
 No. 98-17C.
 This ordinance also repealed former Ch.
 123, Noise, adopted 8-2-1974 as § 3-2 of the 1974 Code, as amended.
 Amendments noted where applicable.]

 The following words and terms, when used in this chapter, shall have the following meanings, unless the context clearly indicates otherwise.
-Terms not defined in this chapter have the same meaning as those defined in N.J.S.A.
-7:29.
+Terms not defined below have the same meaning as those defined in N.J.A.C.
+7:29-1 et seq., and § 205-2.

 - Any site preparation, assembly, erection, repair, alteration or similar action, including demolition of buildings or structures.